 Thursday, November 9, 2017

-This D&D advertisement dates from the first half of 1977, a stopping point when TSR would release no new material for the original Dungeons & Dragons game and hadn't yet put anything out to replace it.
+This D&D advertisement dates from the second half of 1976, a stopping point when TSR would release no new material for the original Dungeons & Dragons game and hadn't yet put anything out to replace it.
 The body text is familiar from other contemporary advertisements, but the form given shown here let you order a white box, all the supplements, a Swords & Spells, and a subscription to bi-monthly The Dragon magazine.
 The cover of that magazine's first issue supplied the slayable fellow shown at the top.

 Wednesday, November 1, 2017